 - Nearest Airport: Barcelona International Airport

 This is one piece of architecture that has become a legend even before its completion.
 The grand project of Sagrada Familia has the ambition of becoming the last great sanctuary of Christendom, and it has dimensions to match it.
-The construction of this masterpiece of Antoni Gaudi, noted Catalan architect, started in 1895 under private funding, and is expected to be over in 2026.
+The construction of this masterpiece of Antoni Gaudi, noted Catalan architect, started in 1895 under private funding and is expected to be over in 2026.
 However, parts of this Roman Catholic Church are expected to be made open for worship and Church services from September 2010.
 The church is totally privately funded and the building projects are carried out exclusively on the basis of the donations made by visitors and patrons worldwide.

 Construction History of Sagrada Familia Like most ancient Gothic cathedrals that took over centuries to complete after many stops and starts, the fate of the development of the Sagrada Familia was often guided by contemporary historical and political situations.
-Gaudi started the work in accordance to the plans of the Construction Board of La Sagrada Familia Foundation, founded by the bishop of Barcelona.
-Gaudi worked on it for 40 long years, including the last 15 years of his life that were devoted exclusively towards this project.
+Gaudi started the work in accordance with the plans of the Construction Board of La Sagrada Familia Foundation, founded by the bishop of Barcelona.
+Gaudi worked on it for 40 long years, including the last 15 years of his life that were devoted exclusively to this project.
 His death did not necessarily stop work, till the Spanish Civil War struck in 1936.
 Many of his designs, the model and his workshop and parts of the church, yet unfinished, were destroyed.
 Since 1940, parts of his designs were recovered and construction resumed.

 Architectural Details of La Sagrada

 Towers: A strong Christian symbolism dominates the architecture of the Sagrada Familia Church.
 There are a total of eighteen towers of varying sizes, each of an iconic nature.
-They stand for the twelve apostles, the four evangelists and the Virgin May, and of course, Jesus Christ.
+They stand for the twelve apostles, the four evangelists and the Virgin Mary, and of course, Jesus Christ.
 The tower for Christ is the tallest of all, followed by those devoted to the apostles and the evangelists.
 The evangelists are represented by their traditional symbols that surmount their towers, with a bull for St. Luke, a winged man as St. Matthew, an eagle for St. John and a lion for St. Mark.
 The Central Tower, devoted to Jesus Christ, reach for a towering 170m.
-Gaudi kept it 1 meter lower than Montjuic so as not to exhibit the vanity of exceeding god's work.
+Gaudi kept it 1 meter lower than Montjuic so as not to exhibit the vanity of exceeding god’s work.
 The lower towers are surmounted not by individual symbols but by sheaves of wheat, chalices and grape bunches, representing quite overtly, the Eucharist.

 Facades: Equally fascinating are the faí§ades of Sagrada Familia.
 There are three grand faí§ades.
-The Nativity faí§ade to the East is the earliest one to be built, under supervision of Gaudi, and that influence is clear in the sculptural style and detail.
+The Nativity faí§ade to the East is the earliest one to be built, under the supervision of Gaudi, and that influence is clear in the sculptural style and detail.
 The West Faí§ade or the Passion faí§ade is the most modern and also the most controversial.
 Designed by Josep Maria Subirachs, this faí§ade presents an emaciated Christ going through the torturous acts of flogging and crucifixion.

 Accommodation in Barcelona